mssgill/hscSphinx/pipeline/background.rst

 command-line arguements, or as settings in configuration parameter files.
 At last count, there were approximately 1 bazillion configuration parameters.
 The overwhelming majority of them are things that you'll never even need to be aware of, much less modify.
+E.g. :ref:`default config parameters for reduceFrames.py <reduceframes_config_defaults>`.

 Configuration parameters have a hierarchical form, with each parameter belonging to a specific pipeline module called a 'Task', and each